Project Techno-Economic Viability Study- Why Do We Need It

-- The Cash Flow Statement over the period of bank loan and Financial Indicators such as DSCR, IRR, Pay Back Period, ROA, ROCE etc.to be calculated and should be within the bench marks for the industry.
-These should also be stress tested for changes in pricing of raw material and finished goods by say 5%.
+- The Cash Flow Statement over the period of bank loan and Financial Indicators such as DSCR, IRR, Pay Back Period, ROA, ROCE etc.to be calculated and should be within the benchmarks for the industry.
+These should also be stress tested for changes in the pricing of raw material and finished goods by say 5%.

-- A SWOT analysis should be prepared and commented upon to understand the strengths and weakness of the business.
+- A SWOT analysis should be prepared and commented upon to understand the strengths and weaknesses of the business.

-It is only when the above analysis indicates that the project is technically feasible and economically viable , the report may be submitted to a lender to take a view.
-The above guidelines are broad indicators and individual cases have to be examined on merits of each case.
+It is only when the above analysis indicates that the project is technically feasible and economically viable, the report may be submitted to a lender to take a view.
+The above guidelines are broad indicators and individual cases have to be examined on the merits of each case.